Madita Oeming: All About Loud Criticism and Secret Preferences

 A culture’s history shapes its taboos

-Another example is porn consumption in the US: a big trend in search queries on porn websites is the term interracial porn, which then leads to results like “White housewife gets kidnapped by five black guys”.
-A lot of racist clichés are present here.
-According to Oeming, the fascination for such porn in the US may still be due to the aftermath of slavery and segregation and the associated taboo of sex between black and white people.
+In the United States, for instance, a notable trend in search queries on porn websites is the term “interracial porn”, resulting in titles such as “White housewife gets kidnapped by five black guys” which often perpetuate racist clichés.
+Oeming suggests that the fascination for such porn in the US might be rooted in the historical aftermath of slavery and segregation, along with the enduring taboo surrounding interracial relationships between Black and white individuals.

 With all reservations and taboos: What good can pornography do?